eformsignen/eformsignen.github.io/help/chapter7.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-   You can generate a document number directly on a document by using the document field in Form builder.
+   You can generate a document number directly on a document by using the document field in eformsign for Microsoft Office.

    1. Open a file in Word, Excel, or PowerPoint.